Haweswater Reservoir

 Haweswater is a reservoir in the valley of Mardale, Cumbria in the Lake District, England.
+The man-made reservoir, which was created by damming the original natural lake, was completed by 1935.
+It raised the water level in the valley by 29 m.

-Work to raise the height of the original natural lake was started in 1929.
-It was controversially dammed after the UK Parliament passed a Private Act giving Manchester Corporation permission to build the reservoir to supply drinking water to the city.
-The decision caused a public outcry because the farming villages of Measand and Mardale Green would be flooded and the valley altered forever.
+The valley was dammed by Manchester Corporation, after it had obtained permission from the UK Parliament through the passing of the Manchester Corporation Act 1919 (9 & 10 Geo.
+5. c. cxix).
+The local act of Parliament was for the supply of drinking water to Manchester.
+However, the decision caused public outcry because the farming villages of Measand and Mardale Green would be lost when Mardale was flooded.

-The reservoir is now owned by United Utilities.
-It supplies about 25% of the North West's water supply.
+Construction work on the dam began in 1929.
+Haweswater was completely flooded by 1935.
+The reservoir is now owned and managed by United Utilities.
+It supplies about 25% of North West England's water supply.

-Etymology
+Toponymy

 Haweswater is derived from Old Norse or Old English.
 'Hafr's lake' refers to the personal Norse name 'Hafr' or in Old English 'Hæfer'; 'water' or 'wæter' is the dominant term for 'lake' in old English.

 Geology

 Haweswater is the location of a caldera volcano succession.

 History

 Haweswater was originally a natural lake about 4 km long.
 A tongue of land at Measand divided the lake almost in two.
 The upper and lower reaches of the lake were known as High Water and Low Water.